roman-milk/roman-milk.github.io/team-chem.md

+===

- ****** Team Chemistry Ch.
-01 ****** bydawn1958© The time was getting late and it was bedtime so Vicki excused herself to make a washroom break before retiring.
+The time was getting late and it was bedtime so Vicki excused herself to make a washroom break before retiring.
 Leanne switched out all the lights except for the one by Vicki's bed and crawled under the covers, snuggling in for a comfortable sleep.
 This left the room dimly lit and gave it a surreal appearance.

  When Vicki came back into the room, she went directly to the side of Leanne's bed and crouched down.
 In the faintly lit room, the sudden move shocked Leanne and she brought her head up slightly to look at the girl.
 "I am so sorry to be such a big baby but I just hate sleeping alone.
 Would you mind if we slept together in your bed as I get so scared all by myself?" she asked her stunned coach.